-- If you miss the final exam a makeup will be given only if you inform me within 72 hours of the day/time of the final exam and present me with checkable documentary evidence of the reason for your absence--a doctor's note, a bill from the hospital, a note from the funeral home etc. For an IN to be awarded you must contact me about making up the exam and fill out the 'Contract to Resolve an Incomplete Grade' form within 72 hours of the day/time of the final exam.
-An unresolved IN becomes an FIN at the end of the following semester. - CR/NCr grades will be assigned based on the rules outlined on the CR/NCR form and must be submitted no later than 15 minutes before the beginning of the final exam.
-The college's policy on CR/NC can be found at http://www.hunter.cunv.edu/advising/how-to/file-credit-no-credit-cr-nc.
+• If you miss the final exam a makeup will be given only if you inform me within 72 hours of the day/time of the final exam and present me with checkable documentary evidence of the reason for your absence--a doctor's note, a bill from the hospital, a note from the funeral home etc. For an IN to be awarded you must contact me about making up the exam and fill out the

+Contract to Resolve an Incomplete Grade' form within 72 hours of the day/time of the final exam.
+An unresolved IN becomes an FIN at the end of the following semester.

-- As per CUNY, an Unofficial Withdraw (WU) is assigned to students who attended a minimum of one class.
+- CR/NC grades will be assigned based on the rules outlined on the CR/NCR form and must be submitted no later than 15 minutes before the beginning of the final exam. - As per CUNY, an Unofficial Withdraw (WU) is assigned to students who attended a minimum of one class.
 It is important to understand the definition of a WU and the difference between this grade and an F grade.
 The conditions for assigning the WU grade include: - 1.
 A student's enrollment has been verified by the course instructor, and - 2.
 The student has severed all ties with the course at any time before the final exam week and, consequently, has failed to complete enough course work -- as specified in the course syllabus -- to earn a letter grade, and - 3.
 The student has not officially withdrawn from the course by completing the process for a W grade, or made arrangements to receive an INC.